 These advanced options are intended to add improved monitoring and reporting functionality and to better control the conditions under which reports are received.

-Beginning with Sensitivity, you might consider multiple checks designed to monitor specific infrastructure.
+Beginning with Sensitivity, you might consider multiple checks designed to monitor specific infrastructure in specific regions.
 If your company is International, checks that are designed only for the UK, Asia, or the US would provide location-specific data about which regions are out.

 Escalations are useful for tracking significant errors related to infrastructure that might be prone to small outages.
 TCP/UDP, API, and even Transaction Checks all monitor infrastructure that may experience small outages.
 It’s not ideal for a shopping cart to go down for five minutes, but the functionality may be restored by the time IT reacts to the outage.